fidwell/AdventOfCode/CSharp/README.md

 Most tests have a default timeout of 2 seconds, after which the tests will fail.
 Tests without a timeout may run for a long time.
 I should rewrite those at some point in the future to make them faster.

+## Console app

+I've created a utility application to download input files for you automatically.
+Run the application in a console with these arguments:

+- `--action`: One of `download-today` to get today's puzzle input, `download-day` to get an older day's input, or `download-year` to get a whole year at once.
+- `--year` and `--day`: Pretty self-explanatory.
+- `--session`: Your session token for the Advent of Code site.
+To get it, open your browser's dev tools, go to Storage (Firefox) or Application (Chrome), find the Advent of Code cookie named `session`, and copy its value.

 ## Progress